ldoolitt/vhd2vl/README.md

 # VHD2VL v3.0

-Vhd2vl is designed to translate synthesizable VHDL into Verilog 2001.
+Vhd2vl is designed to translate synthesizable VHDL into Verilog 1995 or 2001.
 It does not support the full VHDL grammar - most of the testbench related features have been left out.
 See the examples and translated_examples directories for examples of what vhd2vl can do.